 Moreover, a HITRUST CSF certification from RSI Security also lets organizations have a roadmap to data security and compliance.
 The CSF is certifiable by security assessors and is designed as a risk-based approach to organizational security.

 The security control framework adopted by HITRUST is based on the International Organization of Standards (ISO) and the International Electrotechnical Commission (IEC) standards.
 Through this framework, health organizations can create, access, store or transmit Protected Health Information (PHI) securely and safely.

-Technically, a CSF is organized by approximately 13 control categories which are brimming with 42 control objectives and 135 control specifications that are based on ISO/IEC 27001:2005 AND 27002:2005.
+Technically, a CSF is organized by approximately 14 control categories which are brimming with 46 control objectives and 149 control specifications that are based on ISO/IEC 27001:2005 AND 27002:2005.
+These guidelines from ISO were enhanced, leveraging the NIST 800-series framework documents, ISO/IEC 27799:2008 Health Informatics (guidance for information security management for healthcare organizations using ISO/IEC 27002), HIPAA Omnibus, PCI, COBIT, state requirements, and the experience and leading practices of the HITRUST community.
 Every control specification is consisting of no more than three implementation levels employed to healthcare organizations based on a specific system, organizational and regulatory factors.

 Unlike other certifications, the CSF is applicable to healthcare organizations of different sizes and complexities because of its incorporations of all major healthcare information security-related requirements and best practices.
 It also incorporates the concept of an Information Security Management System (ISMS) to ensure that processes employed in an organization are properly implemented.

 The success of an information security program and implementation of the CSF can only be completed if organizations can meet the following requirements.

 - Have the complete commitment and support of management before attempting to initiate the CSF